 Hours: 9:00 AM – 4:00 PM

-There is a visitor center for Scotts Bluff that is open daily at the hours above.
-The visitors center is a great place to stop and learn about the site, history, and there is a movie to watch at the site as well.
-It’s a good spot to park as well for some of the nearby walks.
+There is a visitor center for Scotts Bluff, open daily at the hours above.
+The visitors center is a great place to stop and learn about the site, history, and there is a movie about the site as well.
+It’s also a good spot to park for some of the nearby walks.

 There is a National Park Passport Stamp located in the Visitor’s center.
 It is the only location for stamps for Scotts Bluff NM.

 Places to Stay Scotts Bluff NM